Birgit Collin-Langen

-Birgit Collin-Langen (born 4 September 1956) is a German politician who served as Member of the European Parliament (MEP) from 2012 until 2019.
-She is a member of the Christian Democratic Union, part of the European People's Party.
+Birgit Collin-Langen (4 September 1956 – 1 April 2026) was a German politician who served as Member of the European Parliament (MEP) from 2012 until 2019.
+She was a member of the Christian Democratic Union, part of the European People's Party.

-Career
+Life and career

 Between 1993 and 1996, Collin-Langen headed the department for legal affairs and human resources at the Investment and Economic Development Bank of Rhineland-Palatinate (ISB).

 Collin-Langen served as the mayor of Bingen am Rhein from 1996 to 2012.
 In this capacity, she also served as vice-president of the Congress of the Council of Europe.
 Ahead of the 2011 state elections, she was part of Julia Klöckner's campaign team and served as shadow minister of justice and internal affairs.

 In March 2012, Collin-Langen took her seat in the European Parliament for Rhineland-Palatinate in place of Kurt Lechner, who had resigned his seat due to age.
 Between 2012 and 2014, she served on the Committee on the Internal Market and Consumer Protection.
 From 2014, she was a member of the Committee on the Environment, Public Health and Food Safety.
 In 2015, she served as her parliamentary group's rapporteur on the Package Travel Directive (PTD).

 In addition to her committee assignment, Collin-Langen was a member of the Parliament's delegation to the EU-Armenia and EU-Azerbaijan Parliamentary Cooperation Committees and the EU-Georgia Parliamentary Association Committee.

-Within her party, Collin-Langen is a member of the CDU leadership in Rhineland-Palatinate under chairwoman Julia Klöckner.
-Since 2001, she has also been serving as chairwoman of the Frauenunion in Rhineland-Palatinate, the women's group of the CDU.
+Within her party, Collin-Langen was a member of the CDU leadership in Rhineland-Palatinate under chairwoman Julia Klöckner.
+From 2001, she also served as chairwoman of the Frauenunion in Rhineland-Palatinate, the women's group of the CDU.

 In August 2018, Collin-Langen announced that she would not stand in the 2019 European elections but instead resign from active politics by the end of the parliamentary term.

+Collin-Langen died on 1 April 2026, at the age of 69.